More sophistication/flexibility should be offered concerning the order of transitions to processes

 Another question is, do we want to give users complete control over the transition order, or is this an example of https://en.wikipedia.org/wiki/You_aren't_gonna_need_it?
 I could add options called "overriding_priorities" and "overriding_priorities_on_stop" in which users would be allowed to specify any order of transitions to the processes, as long as the set of regexes provided covered all the processes in a run, but would this ever be used or would the options discussed in the above paragraphs be all users would realistically need - and not enough rope to hang themselves by?

-#3 Updated by John Freeman about 1 month ago
+#3 Updated by John Freeman 4 months ago